-The research was conducted in agriculturally potential districts of the northwestern Amhara National Regional State (Burie-womberma, Debre-Elias, Enemay, South Achefer, and Yilmana Densa) to evaluate the response of major cereal crops (maize, wheat and Teff) to fertilizers that contain boron, potassium and zinc plant nutrients.
-The findings of the research for crops under all districts with respect to the addition of fertilizer including potassium containing ones did not show any significant yield advantage that did not justify the recommendations made by the recently developed soil fertility map of the region.
+The research was conducted in agriculturally potential districts of the north western Amhara National Regional State (Burie-womberma, Debre-Elias, Enemey, South Achefer and Yilmana Densa) to evaluate the response of major cereal crops (maize, wheat and tef) to fertilizers that contain boron, potassium and zinc plant nutrients.

+The findings of the research for crops under all districts addition of fertilizer including potassium containing ones did not show any significant yield advantage that did not justify the recommendations made by the recently developed soil fertility map of the region.
 The soil fertility map of the region jumped into conclusions and recommendations of fertilizers with less or no ground truth of crop responses for potassium, zinc and boron fertilizers.
-Recommending fertilizer without any yield advantage will hurt the economy of the country in general and the poor Ethiopian farmers in particular.
-Fertilizer recommendation for nutrient maintenance and build up without any yield advantage could not be accepted by our poor and subsistence farmers.
-Accordingly, the northwestern parts of the Amhara National Regional State should focus only on urea and NPS fertilizers.
-There is no option for NPS as DAP is completely out of the Ethiopian market.
+Recommending fertilizer without any yield advantage will hurt the economy of the country in general and the poor Ethiopian farmers in Fertilizer recommendation particular. for nutrient maintenance and build up without any yield advantage could not be accepted by our poor and subsistence farmers.
+Accordingly, the north western parts of the Amhara National Regional State should focus only urea and NPS fertilizer.
+There is no option for NPS as DAP is completely out of Ethiopian market.
 We do not have any proof of NPS is better than DAP.
-Assessment on the long-term effect of fertilizer types including NPS on soil acidity shall be considered.
-It will not be sure with this research finding how long will the soil support to supply sufficient amounts of potassium and micronutrients and hence continuous assessment of the status of soils for these nutrients and crop responses are critically important.
+Assessment on the long term effect of fertilizer types including NPS on soil acidity shall be considered.

+It will not be sure with this research finding how long will the soil support to supply sufficient amounts of potassium and micro-nutrients and hence continuous assessment of the status of soils for these nutrients and crop responses are critically important.